Gyakobo/STEVE/README.md

 A special thanks to [Dr. Gareth Perry](https://www.linkedin.com/in/gareth-perry-3685013a/) and [Dr. Lindsay Goodwin](https://www.linkedin.com/in/lindsay-v-goodwin/) as they fully guided me through this research.

+Moreover, a special shoutout to my colleague [Harsh Panwar](https://www.linkedin.com/in/hpanwar/) for also helping and supporting me through this project.

 ## Description

 This project was done in association with the Solar-Terrestrial Research Department(CSTR) in the New Jersey Institute of Technology (NJIT) and was purposely crafted to find the phenomenon *STEVE*.